-Photography has always held an important place in my life.
-From a very early age I was captured by images by Curtis, Stieglitz, Adams, Weston & Cunningham.
+In the early 1960s I was fortunate to be exposed to works by Edward Curtis, Alfred Stieglitz, Ansel Adams, Edward Weston, Imogen Cunningham, Dorothea Lang and Edward Steichen.
+The quality and emotion of their images struck a chord within me and captured my attention which continues to this day.
+While each of them used different approaches and differing subject matter, there was a consistency in their photographs; the truth of capturing an image as it existed and let that image convey the emotion as was visualized in the photographer's mind at the time.
 My imagery stems from their influences and the more traditional use of the medium; via composition, exposure, processing and cropping versus chemical alteration, differing materials or composite mosaics.
-I was also trained as a Naval Photographer through basic and advanced schools utilizing 35mm, medium format, 4x5 & 8x10 view cameras as well as in all processing and printing systems.
-Over time, I have been encouraged to expand my interest in photography and to view things from alternative perspectives.
-This is whether it is a large landscape or the small detail in a flower.
+I was trained as a Naval Photographer through basic and advanced schools utilizing cameras ranging from 35mm to 8x10 view cameras as well as in all processing and printing systems.
 I gauge a successful image in two ways.
-First, does the final image/print represent what I had visualized in my mind before I pressed the shutter?
-Second, and equally important, is does the final image/print result in it being an image that draws the viewer in and to look deeper?
+First, does the final image/print represent what I had visualized in my mind before I released the shutter?
+Second, and equally (if not more) important, is does the final image/print result in it being a photograph that draws the viewer in and to look deeper?
 To have a final photograph that can prove successful with both of these criteria is extremely satisfying.

 The galleries contained herein are separated between black & white and color imagery with sub-sets of varying subject matter.
-The majority of the images were shot on Kodachrome, Ektachrome & Fujichrome color slide film or Ilford, Kodak & Agfa black & white film using Nikon 35mm or Rolleiflex SL66 medium format cameras.
-In addition, more recent images are also through the use of Nikon digital cameras.
-Even when using a digital camera, I always approach each shot as though I am using a film camera.
-I consider, plan, visualize and compose each shot in my mind before I bring the camera up.
+A significant number of the images were shot on Kodachrome, Ektachrome & Fujichrome color slide film or Ilford, Kodak & Agfa black & white film.
+In addition, more recent images are also through the use of digital cameras, which now can deliver high quality images.